International Union for Conservation of Nature: The World Conservation Strategy 1975–1985

 In 1982, IUCN set up a Conservation for Development Centre within its secretariat.
 The Centre undertook projects to ensure that nature conservation was integrated in development aid and in the economic policies of developing countries.
 Over the years, it supported the development of national conservation strategies in 30 countries.
 Several European countries began to channel considerable amounts of bilateral aid via IUCN's projects.
 Management of these projects was primarily done by IUCN staff, often working from the new regional and country offices IUCN set up around the world.
-This marked a shift within the organisation.
-Previously, the volunteer Commissions had been very influential, now the Secretariat and its staff began to play a more dominant role.
+This marked a shift within the organization.
+Previously, the volunteer Commissions had been very influential, now the secretariat and its staff began to play a more dominant role.
 In 1989, IUCN moved into a separate building in Gland, close to the offices it had shared with WWF.
 Initially, the focus of power was still with the Headquarters in Gland but the regional offices and regional members' groups gradually got a bigger say in operations.

 In 1991, IUCN (together with UNEP and WWF) published Caring for the Earth, a successor to the World Conservation Strategy.

 Social aspects of conservation were now integrated in IUCN's work; at the General Assembly in 1994 the IUCN mission was redrafted to its current wording to include the equitable and ecologically use of natural resources.